 “You know it’s a miracle that none of us died,” Eve replied.
 “I thought the killer would kill us too.”

-“Look I’m just saying.
+“Look, I’m just saying.
 He saw all our faces.
-We didn’t see his.
-That’s a problem in itself.”
+We didn’t see him.
+So that’s a problem in itself.”

-“He’s not going too,” Alex cut in on their conversation halting their small bickering and worry.
+“He’s not going to,” Alex cut in on their conversation, halting their small bickering and worry.

 “How do you know this?”
 Eve asked.

-“You would’ve all died at that time in the hand of the pro-assassin but you didn’t.
+“You would’ve all died at that time in the hands of the pro-assassin, but you didn’t.
 Why do you think that?”

 “I’m not sure what you are getting at.”

 “He let you guys live like Kiyro stated.
 What he came to do was to create art.
 You didn’t see his face nor know who he was, even though he saw yours.
 It means you were not his target and not worth his time.”